tayduivn/royappty/README.md

 Royappty
 --------------

-Version 0.94

-Software to create your loyalty card for mobile devices in seconds, managed in the cloud.
+Royappty is a Software that allows every user to create their own loyalty apps for iPhone and Android.
+Using the cloud manager, they can publish promotions for their costumes as discounts, coupons and sales.

+www.royappty.com

+Current version 1.0

+Royappty is licensed through Creative Commons Attribution-NonCommercial 4.0

-Project developed by the Viva la Cloud Team.
+Project developed by Royappty Team | Viva la Cloud.